-At the airport yesterday, a person checking bags at the counter was annoyed with a passenger because he hadn’t attached the tags on his luggage.
-He corrected the customer in a tone of voice that was not friendly.
-Feelings were obvious; the service agent feeling very correct, and the customer feeling offended.
-A little functional etiquette would have gone a long way, and clearly the person who was most in need of civility was the service representative.
-Unfortunately, the customer walked away with a definite conclusion about the airline.
+As an example, at an airport the person checking bags at the counter becomes annoyed with a passenger because he hasn’t attached the tags on his luggage.
+He corrects the customer in a tone of voice that is not friendly.
+Feelings are obvious; the service agent feeling very correct, and the customer feeling offended.
+A little functional etiquette would go a long way, and clearly the person most in need of civility is the service representative.
+Unfortunately, the customer walks away with a definite conclusion about the airline.

 Both manners and morality should be a part of the institutions in which humans live and work - family, school, church, companies and other organizations.
 Etiquette exists to help us see, at the margin, what should be done to keep interactions and relationships harmonious.

-In the situation described above, had empathy and respect been considered, the conversation would have gone similar to this:
+In the situation described above, had empathy and respect been considered, the conversation would go similar to this:

-Character, decency and honesty are qualities that employees and owners of businesses need.
-This is the infrastructure of doing business.
+Character, decency and honesty are qualities that are necessary in all aspects of our world.
+This is the infrastructure of the business of life.
 Peter Drucker once stated, “Without integrity, one cannot inspire the confidence of others; and no man, no matter how brilliant, is able to perform his job without the support of others.
 The conductor can only conduct if there’s an orchestra willing to respond.”

 Both ethics and etiquette help us respectfully interact with each other.
 Both call on us to act morally.
 After all, there is no polite way to act immorally.